hyperledger-solang/solang/docs/targets/polkadot.rst

     Solidity contracts may return empty error data, for example if ``revert()`` without arguments is used.

-    Additionally, Solidity contracts do bubble up uncought errors.
+    Additionally, Solidity contracts do bubble up uncaught errors.
 This can lead to situations where the contract reverts with error data unknown to the contracts metadata.
 Examples of this include bubbling up custom error data from the callee or error data from an ``ink!`` contract.